Gas (app)

-Gas (sometimes stylized in all caps), formerly known as Melt as well as Crush, is an American anonymous social media app.
+Gas (sometimes stylized in all caps), formerly known as Melt as well as Crush, was an American anonymous social media app.
 Launched in August 2022, the app is oriented towards high schoolers.
 The app was developed by Nikita Bier, Isaiah Turner, and former Facebook engineer Dave Schatz.

 Gas was largely based upon the prior tbh app developed by co-founder Nikita Bier, along with Erik Hazzard, Kyle Zaragoza, and Nicolas Ducdodon in September 2017. tbh was acquired by Facebook inc. (now Meta Platforms) on October 16, 2017, and nearly a year later in July 2018 was dissolved, owing to low usage.